BAJO EL OLIVO

 Juliana and Rudy grow many vegetables in their landscaped garden and there are many areas on the land that can be used as performative sites or quiet areas, just to think, write, work and create.....

-THE OPEN CALL FOR RESIDENCY STAYS for 2022 is on-going because of travel restrictions being lifted slowly around the world.
-The OPEN CALL for 2023 is accepting applications with a deadline of NOVEMBER 15, 2022.
+THE OPEN CALL FOR RESIDENCY STAYS.
+The OPEN CALL for 2023 is still accepting applications for the summer of 2023.
 We are also listed on the Res Artis website.

 Please note that the rates for 2023 will be adjusted because of the raising costs inflicted by the crippling energy crisis and soaring inflation caused by the war in Ukraine.
 We are trying hard to keep our costs low and not to charge residents exuberant rates.